wazuh/wazuh-documentation/source/user-manual/capabilities/osquery.rst

 ------------
 Osquery can be used to expose an operating system as a high-performance relational database.
 This allows you to write SQL-based queries to explore operating system data.

-Bellow you can see some examples of the queries you can make:
+Below you can see some examples of the queries you can make:

 List all the local users of the machine.